python-elective-kea/fall2023/source/ses7.rst

 Create a Bank, an Account, and a Customer class.

 * All classes should be in a single file.
-* The bank class should be able to hold many account.
+* The bank class should be able to hold many accounts.
 * You should be able to add new accounts.
 * The Account class should have relevant details.
 * The Customer class Should also have relevant details.

+Remeber to make your code "pythonic" it should be simple, easy to read, to the point, and no unnessesary code.
 Stick to the techniques we have covered so far.

 * Add the abillity for your __init__ method to handle different inputs (parameters).